corbindavenport/superembed.js/README.md

 ```
 Then it will automatically resize any supported embedded videos.
 That's it.

-*Note: If you already use JQuery, and you load SuperEmbed sometime after it, it will use JQuery to detect when the page is loaded and the window is resized (instead of DOM JavaScript).*
+*Note: If you already use JQuery, and you load SuperEmbed sometime after it, SuperEmbed will use JQuery to detect when the page is loaded and the window is resized (instead of DOM JavaScript).*

 **Advanced features**